I swear that motorcycles know when they’re dirty. Perhaps it’s my imagination, but they seem to perform better after a good clean and polish.

 - Always use cleaning products recommended by your bike’s manufacturer

 - Wash your bike in the shade.
-Quick drying in the sun can cause spotting and streaking
+Quick-drying in the sun can cause spotting and streaking (consider buying a motorcycle dryer if you want that showroom finish)

 - Do not use washing-up liquid because it contains salt and can cause corrosion